evolvingstuff/vdw2/content/posts/stroke-patients-with-low-vitamin-d-were-10x-more-likely-to-become-depressed.md

 ## See also VitaminDWiki

-* [Depression](/categories/depression) category listing with extensive associated searches
+* [Depression](/tags/depression.html) category listing with extensive associated searches

 * [Post stroke depression 9X more likely if low vitamin D – Dec 2014](/posts/post-stroke-depression-9x-more-likely-if-low-vitamin-d)

-* <a href="/posts/overview-stroke-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Stroke and vitamin D">Overview Stroke and vitamin D</a> has the following on depression leading to stroke
+* [Overview Stroke and vitamin D](/posts/overview-stroke-and-vitamin-d) has the following on depression leading to stroke

 > [Article about Brigham Women's Hospital Study](http://www.bizjournals.com/boston/news/2011/08/12/study-links-depression-to-stroke.html) which was published in Stroke